keiranvv/ballpicker-game/readme.md

 ## Game rules
 - A round consists of one or more picks from the basket, ending when the player picks either a win or a no_win ball.
 - Each **pick** costs 10 credits to play.
+- After each pick the ball is immediately put back into the basket, before picking another ball.
 - A **win** will increase the player's balance by 20 credits.
 - A **loss** will not award any credits.